bparanj/linksearch/README.md

 The alpine.html does an exact string search using Javascript.
 The search data is on the client and stored as a JSON collection of objects.

-Client side search using:
+Library versions:

 - Alpine.js			- 2.x.x
 - Tailwind CSS  - 1.0

 The alpine.html is only for learning purpose.
 Use the table.html for further development.

+## Copy SSH Credentials

+Customize the JSON data in ssh.html for your needs and open it in a browser to start using the search feature.

-## Copy to Clipboard
+### Copy to Clipboard

-The copy.html uses Javascript to copy text to clipboard.

-- Integrate copy.html with the ssh.html to copy the password and command to clipboard.
+Pending: Integrate copy.html with the ssh.html to copy the password and command to clipboard.

+- Add a unique identifier to each command and password cells in the table.
+Use {index}_command and {index}_password)
+- The copy.html example uses Javascript to copy text to clipboard.

 # Tasks